George E. Outland: Political career

-Outland was a delegate to the California State Democratic Conventions from 1942–1950, and was elected as a Democrat to the Seventy-eighth and Seventy-ninth Congresses (January 3, 1943-January 3, 1947).
+Outland was a delegate to the California State Democratic Conventions from 1942 to 1950, and was elected as a Democrat to the Seventy-eighth and Seventy-ninth Congresses (January 3, 1943-January 3, 1947).
 He was unsuccessful for re-election in 1946, losing to Republican Ernest K. Bramblett.
 Outland was a delegate to the Democratic National Conventions in 1944 and 1948, and chaired the Democratic State Policy Committee from 1948 to 1950.

 In 1945, Outland was a strong supporter of then-Secretary of Commerce Henry Wallace's proposed “full employment” plan, serving as one of several co-sponsors in the House.

 Later career and death

-After leaving Congress, Outland was a professor at San Francisco State College (now San Francisco State University) from 1947-72.
+After leaving Congress, Outland was a professor at San Francisco State College (now San Francisco State University) from 1947 to 1972.
 He then resided in Anacortes, Washington, where he died on March 2, 1981.
 Outland was cremated and his ashes were interred at Pierce Cemetery in his birthplace of Santa Paula, California.